-- examining the procedure for “Transactions in which directors or statutory auditors have an interest, and related-party transactions” (approved by the Board of Directors most recently on 12 December 2013);
+- examination of the procedure “Transactions in which directors or statutory auditors have an interest and related-party transactions” (approved most recently by the Board of Directors on 17 December 2014);

-- assessing the choices made by the Company, based on the relevant criteria set out by Consob, for defining the threshold to be used to distinguish between small and large transactions, and confirming the adequacy of these choices;
+- assessment of the choices made by the Company, based on the relevant criteria set out by Consob, for defining the threshold to be used to distinguish between small and large transactions, and confirming the adequacy of these choices;

-- analysing the report drawn up by the Administration department on the related-party transactions carried out in the first half of 2013.
+- analysis of the report drawn up by the Administration department on the related-party transactions carried out in the first half of 2014.

-The Committee has scheduled seven meetings for 2014.
-As at the approval date of the Report, two meetings had been held.
+The Committee has scheduled nine meetings for 2015.
+As at the approval date of the Report, five meetings had been held.

 The Committee Regulations state that the Committee may access any information necessary for the purposes of performing its duties and may make use of the relevant company departments and external consultants, within the terms set by the Board of Directors.
 The Committee has the financial resources necessary to pay independent consultants or other experts, and to fulfil its duties.

 The Board of Statutory Auditors and the Control and Risk Committee promptly exchange information that may be useful in carrying out their respective functions, receive and collate significant information, at least once every six months, from the control functions (the Internal Audit, Risk Management and Compliance departments) and the External Auditors on the controls performed and on any weaknesses, problems or anomalies identified, and meet at least once every six months to assess the results.
 The Committee also meets with the Watch Structure/Code of Ethics Supervisor and the Board of Statutory Auditors when the Watch Structure reviews the half-year report.

 These activities were carried out regularly in 2014.